Amplitude-Developer-Docs/amplitude-dev-center/docs/getting-started.md

 - [Amplitude Quick Start Guide](https://help.amplitude.com/hc/en-us/sections/201146908-Amplitude-Quick-Start-Guide): This walks through the setup process to get your first project up and running.
 It also provides helpful tips to get started on building an event taxonomy.
 - [Data Taxonomy Playbook](https://help.amplitude.com/hc/en-us/articles/115000465251-Data-Taxonomy-Playbook): This provides best practices on creating a good event taxonomy for your product.
-- [Self Data Backfill Guide](https://developers.amplitude.com/docs/self-data-backfill-guide): See this guide for detailed instructions on how to backfill historical data into Amplitude.
+- [Data Backfill Guide](../analytics/data-backfill-guide): See this guide for detailed instructions on how to backfill historical data into Amplitude.
-- [Validating Event Data](https://help.amplitude.com/hc/en-us/articles/115001574688-How-to-Validate-Your-Event-Data-in-Amplitude): This article walks through best practices on validating your instrumentation in Amplitude.
+- [Validating Event Data](../data/debugger): This article walks through best practices on validating your instrumentation in Amplitude.
-- [HTTP API](https://developers.amplitude.com/docs/http-api-v2): Use Amplitude's HTTP API to send data server-side.
+- [HTTP API](../analytics/apis/http-v2-api): Use Amplitude's HTTP API to send data server-side.
-- [SDKs](https://developers.amplitude.com/docs/sdk-basics): Use Amplitude's native SDKs to send data client-side.
+- [SDKs](../data/sources/#sdks): Use Amplitude's native SDKs to send data client-side.
 - [Integrations](https://help.amplitude.com/hc/en-us/sections/201147128-Integrations): Find documentation around Amplitude's integrations.
-For a list of all of our official integrations, see [here](https://amplitude.com/integrations).
+See all Amplitdue's [official integrations](https://amplitude.com/integrations).

 ## Instrumentation seminar video